segabl/pd2-streamlined-heisting/README.md

 - Adds different weapons for different factions, similar how GenSec uses different weapons
 - Adds armor plates to the heavy SWAT on Normal and Hard, to be in line with the heavy SWATs on other difficulties
 - Gives heavy shotgunners the helmet treatment of the light shotgunners to make them more distinct from their rifle counterparts
+- Replaces the lazy recolors for Mexican police with slightly less lazy recolors and less seen cop models

+### Improves the difficulty curve
+- Adds proper difficulty scaling such that every difficulty feels different from the previous one instead of either barely a change or an extreme change
+- Gives custom min damage intervals (I-frames) to players scaling with difficulty (the default one of .45 on Overkill scaling down to the min .35 on DS)

 ## Other things it does